gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **Cyber Threat Hunting: What you need to know about getting into the Hunt | James Smith** - Thu, October 29, 2020 6:00 PM – 7:00 PM EDT - Interested in the art of Defensive Forensics, Incident Response (DFIR) and Threat Hunting?
 Join us as Infosec expert James Smith discusses “the thrill of the hunt” and what it takes to launch a career in this area of Infosec. https://www.eventbrite.com/e/cyber-threat-hunting-what-you-need-to-know-about-getting-into-the-hunt-tickets-125274847441

 ### November

+* **How to Cover C&C in the MITRE ATT&CK Matrix w/ Chris Brenton (1-Hour)** - Wed, Nov 11, 2020 2:00 PM - 3:00 PM EST - We all look to the Mitre ATT@CK Matrix for guidance on understanding attack techniques as well as mitigating their risks.
+If you want to take a strong defense in-depth approach, you will want to ensure you have coverage of each framework category.
+Arguably, one of the most difficult columns to both test and implement is the Command and Control column.
+The techniques described can be some of the most challenging to implement.
+In this webcast, we'll run down the command and control column to identify how we can both detect and test each described threat vector. https://register.gotowebinar.com/register/1491623173719928847

 * **Getting Started in Security with BHIS and MITRE ATT&CK w/ John Strand** ($0-395, Pay What You Want) Mon, Nov 16, 2020 11:00 AM – 4:00 PM EST Tue, Nov 17, 2020 12:00 PM – 4:00 PM EST Wed, Nov 18, 2020 12:00 PM – 4:00 PM EST Thu, Nov 19, 2020 12:00 PM – 4:00 PM EST - "This 16-hour (4-days, 4-hour sessions) information security training class is designed for people who are new to computer security.
 We will cover the core fundamentals with lots of hands-on labs demonstrating the attacks and defenses every security professional must know to be successful." https://wildwesthackinfest.com/online-training/getting-started-in-security-with-bhis-and-mitre-attk/